Altar server: Female altar servers

 The 1983 Code of Canon Law altered the juridical situation: without distinguishing between male and female, it declared: "Lay persons can fulfill the function of lector in liturgical actions by temporary designation.
 All lay persons can also perform the functions of commentator or cantor, or other functions, according to the norm of law."
 On 30 June 1992, the Pontifical Council for the Interpretation of Legislative Texts issued an authentic interpretation of that canon declaring that service of the altar is one of the "other functions" open to lay persons in general, without distinguishing between male and female.

 In reference to this authentic interpretation, the Congregation for Divine Worship and the Discipline of the Sacraments sent on 15 March 1994 a circular letter to presidents of episcopal conferences, clarifying that the canon in question is only of permissive character.
 It does not require the use of female altar servers.
 It is thus for each diocesan bishop to decide whether to allow them in his diocese.
 A later document from 2001 states that even if a bishop permits female altar servers, the priest in charge of a church in that diocese is not obliged to recruit them, since no one, male or female, has a right to become an altar server.
 The document also states that "it will always be very appropriate to follow the noble tradition of having boys serve at the altar".

 As priests in charge of churches are not obliged to avail of a diocesan bishop's permission in this matter, those belonging to traditionalist Catholic groups such as the Priestly Fraternity of Saint Peter, the Institute of Christ the King Sovereign Priest, the Institute of The Good Shepherd, the Society of Saint Pius X and the self-professed Catholic CMRI and some other priests do not.

-In the United States, after the Arlington Diocese's decision to allow them, the Diocese of Lincoln, Nebraska in 2006 became the only diocese in the country that did not allow females to be altar servers.
-However, it was joined by a church in the Diocese of Phoenix in August 2011, when it was announced that girls would no longer be allowed to altar serve.
+In the United States, after the Diocese of Arlington permitted them, the Diocese of Lincoln, Nebraska in 2006 became the only diocese in the country that did not allow females altar servers.
+However, it was joined by a church in the Diocese of Phoenix in August 2011, when it was announced that girls would no longer be allowed to serve at the altar.